-Earlier this month in June, I had the pleasure of delivering a workshop in my hometown, at the kickboxing fitness centre I used to train at (Del’s Fitness Centre).
+Last year, I had the pleasure of delivering a workshop in my hometown, at the kickboxing fitness centre I used to train at Del’s Fitness Centre.
 Helping people improve their confidence and mindset for success are two topics I am passionate about.
 I know harnessing these two areas really helps empower people to achieve whatever it is they want.

 Too many of us have bundles of competence – we know what we are doing, and we do it well – but we lack the confidence to propel us to the next level, or to show the world how brilliant we are.
 We’re then missing out on the promotions, amazing relationships (not just romantic ones FYI), life-changing opportunities, new experiences, etc.

-Our mindset can also be our own worst enemy, as we let the negative internal chatter bring us down and hold us back.
+Our mindset can also be our own worst enemy.
+Almost every minute of everyday your head is full of thoughts, beliefs, and expectations.
+The truth is, most of your self talk or inner chatter, is negative and self-limiting.
+It is too easy to let the negative internal chatter bring us down and hold us back.
 I know because I am that person.
 I am not saying I had a split personality!
 But we ALL have that inner naughty voice that tells us we’re no good or implants unnecessary worry into our heads.
-Just imagine what you could achieve if you swapped “I don’t know if I can” to “I know I’ll smash it”…
+Just imagine what you could achieve if you swapped “I don’t know if I can” to “I know I’ll smash it!”

 Your brain is a funny old thing.
 I always say that your brain is like a heat-seeking missile – i.e. it will look for and find anything you tell it to.
 Your brain will be on the hunt for the validation, options or evidence it is asked to find.